Breakfast with a view at Quintanilha

 A facade of a building in Oviedo

 Oviedo is a less well-known city in Northern Spain.
 We visited before in 2019 on a road trip through Northern Spain and loved the city.
 There’s a street with only sidrerías (cider houses) that serve the famous apple cider produced in the region.
 They serve it by pouring it from up high in the glass, which is fun to see.
-It also has a function, since this way the cider will have more oxygen and that way more flavor.
+It also has a function, since this way the cider will have more oxygen and that gives more flavor.
 Some servers make a whole show of it, others less.
 Last time our son got a try at pouring it, albeit of course not drinking it.

 Oviedo has a beautiful historical city center to wander around.
 It’s small, but has colorful buildings, lively squares and churches.
 It’s also the city to start the Northern pilgrims route to Santiago de Compostela, the Camino de Santiago.
 When you want to know more about Oviedo, Asturias or walking the Camino de Santiago, check out the site Into Asturias, from friends of ours.